A few things about me...

 Tanya Ryan was originally born in Saskatoon, SK she now resides in the Foothills of Alberta, in the town of Okotoks.
 Over the past few years Tanya has been showcased on CMT Canada and has earned several titles locally including the Calgary Stampede's 2012 Nashville North Star Contest and the 2012 Ponoka Stampede Talent Competition; as well as Country 105's Rising Star Competition in 2011 - and more recently, a nominee for the Canadian Country Music Association's 2014 Discovery Award.

 Tanya has had the opportunity to open for fellow Canadians: Dallas Smith, High Valley, Aaron Lines, Bobby Wills, Aaron Pritchett, Tim Hicks and Duane Steele - as well as an American favourite: The Nitty Gritty Dirt Band.
 The release of her latest single: "Cry for the Devil" came with a powerful music video directed by multi-CCMA Award Nominee: Troy Niemans.
-2015 is looking bright for Tanya, with a new single being released the Canadian country radio in the early spring!
+2015 is looking bright for Tanya, with a new single: "Simple As That" now released to Canadian country radio!